Main Hall 512

 T, W, & Th: 9:00a-11:00am; and by appointment

-Dr. Brown is Professor and Chair of the Department of Communication Studies at West Chester University.
-He is a rhetorical scholar who has published articles on African American culture and communication, black masculinity, and communication and sport.
-Also, he is the co-author of two textbooks, Public Speaking for Success: Strategies for Diverse Audiences and Occasions, 3rd. ed.
-(Plymouth, MI: Hayden-McNeil) and Argumentation and Debate: A Public Speaking Approach (with Martin Remland) (Dubuque, IA: Kendall/Hunt).
+Dr. Brown is the Special Assistant to the Provost, and Professor & Chair of the Department of Communication Studies at West Chester University.
+He is a rhetorical scholar whose published articles and invited presentations focus upon African American culture and communication, black masculinity, and communication and sport.
+Also, he is the co-author of two textbooks, PUBLIC SPEAKING FOR SUCCESS: STRATEGIES FOR DIVERSE AUDIENCES AND OCCASIONS, 4th. ed.
+(Plymouth, MI: Hayden-McNeil) and ARGUMENTATION AND DEBATE: A PUBLIC SPEAKING APPROACH (with Martin Remland), 2nd. ed.
+(Dubuque, IA: Kendall/Hunt).

-Currently, Dr. Brown serves on West Chester University's Tenure and Promotion Committee and the Curriculum and Academic Policy Council (CAPC), the PASSHE Initiative, the Equity Scorecard and the College of Arts and Sciences’ Diversity Advisory Committee.
-Moreover, he is the co-founder WCU's Multicultural Faculty Commission and WCU’s Faculty Mentoring Program.
+Dr. Brown has held numerous leadership positions on campus including: Communication Consultant for the Dean of the College of Business and Public Affairs, Chair of the Council of Chairs, and Chair of the Space Allocation Committee.
+In addition, he has served as a member of the Curriculum and Academic Policy Council (CAPC), the PASSHE Initiative, the Equity Scorecard, and the College of Arts and Sciences’ Diversity Advisory Committee.
+Moreover, he is the co-founder WCU's Multicultural Faculty Commission, WCU’s Faculty Mentoring Program, and served as the 2nd Vice-President for the Eastern Communication Association (ECA).

-Recently he was appointed by the President of the National Communication Association to serve as one of six team leaders who will lead faculty workgroups from across the country to create a national standard for student learning outcomes for communication majors.
-NCA has received the largest grant in its history (over $680,000) from the Lumina Foundation to fund this project.
+On a national level, he was appointed by the President of the National Communication Association (NCA) to serve as one of six team leaders who are leading faculty workgroups from across the country to create student learning outcomes for the Discipline of Communication Studies.
+NCA received the largest grant in its history (over $680,000) from the Lumina Foundation to fund this project.